 Brand a John had a fantastic day on the river, catching countless “Golden Trout” and both a seventeen and seventeen and one half-inch Brook Trout.
 Many of the Walleye were caught on a fly, while the trout succumbed to a #4 Panther Marten and a small “Shad Rap” Rapala.

-Perfect weather, tons of fish for everyone, including some big ones, seeing the Eagle in action, and spotting my first Caribou – yup – giving this day a ten out of eleven was not an overstatement…
+Perfect weather, tons of fish for everyone, including some big ones, seeing the Eagle in action, and spotting my first Caribou – yup – giving this day an eleven out of ten was not an overstatement…

 I’ll take the high road and simply say that Kenny is somewhat directionally challenged, particularly when in came to directing me to the actual location where he and Codey caught all those Walleye several days ago.